armkeh/principles-of-programming-languages/README.md

     I have decided to cancel the Wednesday lecture for this week, in support of [Scholar Strike Canada](https://scholarstrikecanada.ca/)
     and their mission “to protest anti-Black, racist and colonial police brutality in the U.S., Canada and elsewhere.”
+I encourage everyone to spend the lecture time and any other time you have that day on the public digital teach-ins they are offering.

     The scholar strike is planned for September 9<sup>th</sup> and 10<sup>th</sup>.
 Note that the Friday lecture on the 11<sup>th</sup>